 The Center's Internship Database is a list of internships that Vanderbilt students have held in the past.
-These opportunities were reported primarily by the Summer Experience Survey sent to returning Vanderbilt students in the fall semester.
-Keep in mind that just because an employer is listed in this database does not necessarily mean they will take other Vanderbilt interns.
+These opportunities were reported primarily through the Summer Experience Survey sent to returning students in the fall semester.
+Keep in mind that just because an employer is listed in this database does not necessarily mean they will hire future Vanderbilt interns.
 However, knowing they have had interns in the past may give you a starting point as you build a relationship with that employer.
-Once you've determined some companies of interest you can use VUconnect to search for Vanderbilt alumni you can contact for information about the company.
+Once you've determined some companies of interest you can use VUconnect or LinkedIn to search for alumni you can contact for information about the company.

 Opportunities are also posted on company websites, aggregator sites (such as Indeed and Simply Hired), industry specific-sites (e.g. engineering, healthcare, nonprofit), college-specific sites (like College Grad), and niche websites that have a specific mission (INROADS).

 Because a majority of opportunities are never posted, we encourage you to dedicate a significant portion of your search time to networking and informational interviewing activities.
 A standard guideline is to spend 80 percent of your time networking and 20 percent of your time online.

 Vanderbilt Internship Programs